Customer Relationship Summary

 Conflicts of Interest.
 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.

 Here are some examples to help you understand what this means.
-For example, Charles Schwab is the custodian we recommend to clients.
-They provide access to a range of investments but they also offer other resources that help us develop our business.
+Charles Schwab is the custodian we recommend to clients.
+They provide you access to a wide range of investments but they also offer Everspire other resources that help us develop our business.
 These resources may play a part in our choice of custodians.
 We address this conflict of interest by carefully vetting our custodians and providing clients a choice of custodians.

 Questions to Ask Us: